stephaneVercouillieBMID/slate/source/index.html.md

 Dynamic client registration is not allowed.
 TODO

 itsme(r) exposes its signing and encryption keys on a public endpoint (JWKSet).

 It is expected that the RP will also expose their signing and encryption keys in such a way.
-The location of the RP JWKSet must be configured by an itsme administrator during enrollment of RP.
+The location of the RP JWKSet must be configured by an itsme administrator during onboarding of RP.

 ## Device Information

 Information about the end user device.